Wednesday, November 12, 2025

 Update 2025

-However, this begs the question: do I expect to do any development in my repositories during my retirement?
+Do I expect to do any CubeSat-related development during my retirement?
 I don't know the answer to that at this time.
 I would like to.
 I was, and still am, excited about the possibilities of CubedOS, and I would like to see it reach a useful state.
 Although I don't expect to be organizing launches single-handedly, CubedOS has potential application as a general purpose embedded systems framework.
 It might be fun to work toward realizing that potential, even if only as a retirement project.

 No comments: